mholling/dnt900/README.md

 * `ProtocolOptions` must have bit 0 set in order to enable protocol message announcements (which are used by the software).
 * `AnnounceOptions` must be set to 0x07 to enable all announcement types.
 * Unless you have grounded the radio's `/CFG` pin, the `ProtocolSequenceEn` register must be set to 0x02.
 (It is by default).
 This allows the *EnterProtocolMode* ASCII command string to be used to switch the radio to protocol mode.
 * Bit 2 of `ProtocolOptions` determines whether the local radio issues *TxDataReply* packets, which include a transmission status byte for transmitted data packets.
-These packets are not required by the software and may be disabled.
+If enabled, these packets help when using dynamic ttys.

+A small amount of state information is kept for radios; in particular, the values of the `DeviceMode`, `TreeRoutingEn`, `BaseModeNetId` and `EnableRtAcks` registers are held.
+After configuring these registers, it is recommended to save their values and reload the line discipline to ensure consistency.

 Communication with the local radio is in protocol mode.
-You may wish to select this mode permanently by configuring the radio's `ProtocolMode` register:
+For best operation, you should select this mode permanently by configuring the radio's `ProtocolMode` register:

     $ echo 0x01 > /sys/devices/virtual/dnt900/ttyAMA0/0x00165F/ProtocolMode
     $ echo 0x01 > /sys/devices/virtual/dnt900/ttyAMA0/0x00165F/MemorySave